-\paragraph{No Invertibility Requirement} Unlike many existing approaches \cite{jiang2024origins,rajendran2024learning}, we do not require the mapping from latent to observed variables to be invertible.
-This includes that which maps $\mathbf{c}$ to generate words $\mathbf{x}$, and that which maps $\mathbf{c}$ to generate word $y$.
-Allowing non-invertibility is a deliberate design choice driven by the fact that the mapping from latent to observed space is often highly complex and unknown.
+\paragraph{No Invertibility Requirement} Unlike existing approaches \citep{jiang2024origins,rajendran2024learning}, we do not require the mapping $\mathbf{g}$ from latent $\mathbf{c}$ to observed variables $(\mathbf{x},y)$ to be invertible.
+Allowing non-invertibility is a deliberate design choice driven by fact that the mapping from latent to observed space is often complex and unknown.
 Imposing constraints on it may unnecessarily limit its flexibility.
 Moreover, in the context of text data, there are two key considerations.
-First, in natural language processing, the mapping from latent space to observed space often involves a many-to-one relationship.
+First, in natural language processing, the mapping from latent to observed space often involves a many-to-one relationship.
 For example, different combinations of emotional concepts can lead to the same sentiment label.
-In sentiment analysis, the combination of `positive sentiment' and `excitement' might result in an observed outcome such as `This is amazing!' \cite{miller1995wordnet}.
+In sentiment analysis, the combination of ``positive sentiment'' and ``excitement'' might result in an observed outcome such as ``This is amazing!'' \citep{miller1995wordnet}.
 Second, some latent concepts may not be explicitly manifested in the observed sentence.
-For instance, a speaker’s intent, tone, or implicit connotations may influence how a sentence is constructed, yet remain unobservable in the surface-level text.
-This phenomenon is particularly prominent in pragmatics and discourse analysis, where unspoken contextual factors significantly shape meaning \cite{levinson1983pragmatics}.
-By not enforcing invertibility, our model can accommodate these unobservable latent factors, which are essential for robust and piratical identifiability analysis.
-This decision naturally implies that we may not achieve exact identifiability results as in previous works, due to inevitable information loss in the context of non-invertible mappings.
-Nevertheless, this non-invertibility still allows for the consideration of identifiability in an approximate sense, which will be discussed in Section \ref{sec: identif}.
+For instance, a speaker’s intent, tone, or implicit connotations may influence how a sentence is constructed, yet remain unobservable in surface-level text.
+This phenomenon is particularly prominent in pragmatics and discourse analysis, where unspoken contextual factors significantly shape meaning \citep{levinson1983pragmatics}.
+To formulate approximate invertibility, we define the mapping $\mathbf{g}$ from latent to observed space as follows: